KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

-Since we've made a decision to change our architecture I need to research how to deploy an async app with data streaming capabilities.
+We have made a decision to change our architecture which I will describe more in detail below.
+First, we made a decision to have two services for SRS (Speech Recognition Service) for Asynchronous and Synchronous recognition.
+We will switch between them depending on users internet speed.
+Thus, I need to research how to deploy an async app with data streaming capabilities.
+It seems that I have to turn on some configs in Dockerfile and Heroku app to open specific ports.
 I'm still in the proccess, but I already created a pipeline and reserved an app for our new service.
-I've read a bit about Firebase Storage and created a testing storage.
+Next week I will be working on the Dockerfile and workflow configs.
+After some research on AWS FreeTier I decided to not play with fire and just stick with Firebase which also offers storage for binaries.
+So, I've read a bit about Firebase Storage and created a testing storage.

 ## Timur Demenov